rattaoup/pytorch-simclr/README.md

 You can set `--lambda-gp 0` to train an encoder with no gradient penalty.

 ## Evaluating an encoder
-Use the following command to evaluate the trained CIFAR-10 encoder on untransformed inputs with a fraction 50% of the labels used at training
+Use the following command to evaluate the trained CIFAR-10 encoder on untransformed inputs with 50% of the training labels used for supervized training
 ```bash
 $ python3 eval.py \
   --load-from cifar10_run_epoch999.pth \